Welcome to the Show /

 bitter films: volume 1

-Produced as book-ends for the first year of the Animation Show, this "trilogy" of shorts was animated, photographed, and completed in about nine months (Oct 2002 to June 2003), during the off-hours of work on The Meaning of Life, which was at the time three years into production.
-Shifting gears in the midst of such a difficult and relatively somber project to simultaneously animate something fun and silly again proved to be a welcome and much needed change.
+Produced as throwaway book-ends for the first year of the Animation Show festival, this "trilogy" of shorts was animated, photographed, and completed in about nine months (Oct 2002 to June 2003), during the off-hours of work on The Meaning of Life, which was at the time three years into production.
+Shifting gears in the middle of such a difficult project to animate something fun and silly again proved to be a welcome and much needed break.
 What was originally meant to be a very short set of cartoons to celebrate the Show quickly ballooned into a much wilder and more experimental set of cartoons totalling eight minutes.

 The three shorts rivaled Rejected in total time spent on mixing the soundtracks, at approximately 100 hours.
-Given the deadline for the Animation Show's premiere screening, the bulk of this intense sound production had to be completed in a two week span of exhausting around the block work.
-As before, Don and Robert May recorded their vocals for the fluffy characters after animation was already completed, though time did not allow for as much improvisation as usual.
+Given the deadline for the Animation Show's premiere screening, the bulk of this intense sound production had to be completed in a two week span of exhausting around the clock work.
+Like Rejected, Don and Robert May recorded their vocals for the fluffy characters after animation was already completed, though time did not allow for as much improvisation.

-The reappearance of the fluffy things from Rejected mark the first time Bitter Films characters turn up in another film - although often mistaken for clouds and once thought to be fish sticks, they are in fact not really meant to be anything specific.
+Although often mistaken for clouds and once thought to be fish sticks, the fluffy characters are in fact not really meant to be anything specific.
 Don has described them as his nameless, ageless, sexless, all-purpose cereal box cartoon characters - bland, non-threatening, and ready to be thrust in front of a camera to sell things.
 It's helpful to think of them as sort of wooly, like sheep.

 Collectively, the three films were among Bitter Films' more expensive productions, due in large part to the multitude of special effects and trial and error experimentation required in photography.
-In addition to several optical effects shots - a backlight process developed for The Meaning of Life but attempted for the first time here - there was a wealth of experimental animation: double exposures, shadow and lighting effects, stop motion hybrids, and more.
+In addition to several optical effects shots - a backlight process developed for The Meaning of Life but attempted for the first time here - there was a wealth of experimental animation that Don was just trying out for the first time: double exposures, shadow and lighting effects, stop motion hybrids, and more.
 It seems every third shot required some manner of special effect.

-As with all of our films, no computers were used in animation production at any stage: the optical backlight effects (fire, lasers, etc) were all achieved traditionally and in-camera, via a process similar in theory to how the optical effects of the original 1977 Star Wars were created.
-As Don figured out how to pull more of these effects shots off, the metaphorical dam of additional ideas broke and the three pieces grew.
+As with all of Don's films, no computers were used in animation production at any stage: the optical backlight effects (fire, lasers, etc) were all achieved traditionally and in-camera, via a process similar in theory to how the optical effects of the original 1977 Star Wars were created.
+As Don figured out how to pull off more of these effects, more ideas broke through and the three pieces grew.

 Intermission in the Third Dimension was originally conceived as a true 3D segment for the Animation Show, requiring 3D glasses and specialized photography - however, as time eventually did not allow for such a technical production, the piece was rewritten in spots to make light of this shortcoming.

-The original idea for the End of the Show was much shorter and simpler: the characters find themselves winding down until rendered motionless because the Show has "just about run all out of animation".
-However, as the other two pieces became fleshed out and grew more impressive, it was clear that the End would have to be likewise ramped up.
-Don tossed out the entire segment with only a few months before its deadline and started from scratch to make the finale film much more epic.
+The original idea for the End of the Show was much shorter and simpler: the characters find themselves winding down until rendered motionless because the Show has "just about run all out of animation."
+But as the other two pieces became fleshed out and grew more impressive, it was clear that the End would also have to rise to the occasion.
+Don tossed out the entire segment with only a few months before its deadline and started from scratch to make the finale film much more epic, complete with a robot laser war.

 The bubbles that appear in Welcome to the Show are real, courtesy of multiple exposures, a bubble machine, and a lot of failed takes.